What is batten space ventilation and why is it required?

 Batten space ventilation to cold pitched roofs with LR underlay

-Where air impermeable roof coverings are used with an LR underlay to a cold pitched roof proposal there is a risk of moisture accumulation on the underside of the outer weatherproof covering (within the batten space under the tiles).
+Where air impermeable roof coverings are used with an LR (Low-resistance) underlay to a cold pitched roof proposal, there is a risk of moisture accumulation on the underside of the outer weatherproof covering (within the batten space under the tiles).
+To reduce the risk of potentially damaging condensation, the batten space should be ventilated (see Figure 1).
+This should be achieved by means of counter battens and vents at both low and high level:

 - Low-level vents should be equivalent in free area to a slot 25 mm deep running the whole length of the eaves.
-Over-fascia vents should provide ventilation into the batten space
+Over-fascia vents should provide ventilation into the batten space.

-- High-level vents should be equivalent in area to a slot 5 mm deep running the whole length of the ridge in accordance with BS5250
+- High-level vents should be equivalent in area to a slot 5 mm deep running the whole length of the ridge in accordance with BS5250.

-- Eaves vent should also provide ventilation to the cold roof void as per BS5250
+- Eaves vent should also provide ventilation to the cold roof void as per BS5250.

 Note: Alternative methods of ventilating the batten void should provide an equivalent level of ventilation.

 If the batten space is not ventilated, there needs to be an increased level of ventilation to the roof space and that should be in accordance with BS5250.
 The underlay manufacturer’s 3rd party accreditation also needs to be followed.
-It is very difficult to determine a HR or LR underlay by sight alone and the manufacturer’s third party accreditation should be referred to.
+It is very difficult to determine a HR or LR underlay by sight alone and the manufacturer’s third party accreditation should be referred too.

 Batten space ventilation to warm pitched roofs with LR underlay